Andi2610/OSL_PERL/README.md

 To run this project:
 1. Copy the file to destined folder
-2. Put the Image in that same folder
-3. open cmd
+2. open cmd
-4. go to the destined folder
+3. go to the destined folder
-5. run using perl imagereader.pl
+4. run using perl imagereader.pl